u11d-com/terraform-aws-medusajs/README.md

 }
 ```

-This example demonstrates how to use the root module to deploy MedusaJS with the most basic configuration.
+This example demonstrates how to use the root module to deploy Medusa with the most basic configuration.
 In the example:
   - project and environment variables are set to `my-project` and `example` respectively and will be used to fill resource tags.
   - ECR repository will be created for storefront, as `ecr_storefront_create` is set to `true`.
-  - MedusaJS backend will be deployed using publicly available container image `ghcr.io/u11d-com/medusa-backend:1.20.10-latest` from GitHub container registry.
+  - Medusa backend will be deployed using publicly available container image `ghcr.io/u11d-com/medusa-backend:1.20.10-latest` from GitHub container registry.
   - Database will be seeded after deployment by running seeding command, as `backend_seed_create` and `backend_seed_run` are set to `true`.
   - Example environment variable `NODE_ENV` is set to `development` value using `backend_extra_environment_variables` variable.
   - Storefront deployment is disabled, but can be enabled by setting `storefront_create` to `true` and passing proper image url using `storefront_container_image` variable.